Grsmto/simplebar/README.md

 ##7.
 Credits

 Most of the credit goes to [Jonathan Nicol](http://www.f6design.com/) who made the original plugin called [Trackpad Scroll Emulator](https://github.com/jnicol/trackpad-scroll-emulator).

-Credit is also due to Jonathan Sharp, who wrote the original function for measuring the width of the browser's scrollbar (http://jdsharp.us/jQuery/minute/calculate-scrollbar-width.php).

 Website: http://html5up.net/